file9.ai

 Military and Security

-The Cayman Islands do not maintain regular military forces, and defense is the responsibility of the United Kingdom.
-Security is primarily managed by the Royal Cayman Islands Police Service, which oversees law enforcement and public safety.
+The Cayman Islands do not maintain regular military forces, with defense provided by the UK.
+The Royal Cayman Islands Police Service is primarily responsible for maintaining law and order within the territory.

 Energy

-The energy sector in the Cayman Islands is primarily reliant on fossil fuels, which account for 96.7% of total installed electricity generation capacity.
-The islands achieve 100% electrification, with a total electricity consumption of approximately 698.767 million kWh in 2023.
-Renewable energy sources such as solar comprise a smaller share of the energy landscape.
+The energy sector in the Cayman Islands is heavily reliant on fossil fuels, which contribute to 96.7% of the installed electricity generation capacity.
+The territory has achieved full electrification, with a generating capacity of 176,000 kW in 2023.

 Environment